panzerdp/dmitripavlutin.com/content/posts/062-javascript-nan/index.md

 number; // => 0
 ```

-If parsing of the `inputToParse` failed, `number` variable gets a default number `0`.
+If parsing of the `inputToParse` failed, the `number` variable gets a default number `0`.

 ## 3.2 *undefined* as an operand

-Another common case when `NaN` value is created is when `undefined` is an operand in arhitmetical operations like addition, multiplication, etc.
+Another common case when `NaN` value is created is when `undefined` is an operand in arithmetical operations like addition, multiplication, etc.

 For example: